Skyl3r/Calculated.gg-bot/README.md

 ## Description

+This is a rewrite of the calculated.gg bot from [SaltieRL](https://github.com/SaltieRL/discord-bot).
+This bot provides functionality such as checking ranks and getting some basic stats.
+It provides connectors to use IRC or Discord.

 A couple changes are made in the logic of the bot to reduce code redundancy over the existing bot.
 The core functionality of the bot revolves around two core classes. `Command` and `Connector`.

 #### Command